 3. I have a mix of the other three scars - ice pick, box car and rolling.
 Which acne scar treatment works?

 Lucky for you, Fractional C02 laser is very effective at treating these three kind of scars.
-I know – Me and Dr Yew both underwent fractional laser ourselves.
+I know - Dr Yew and I both underwent fractional laser ourselves.

 Incidentally, it's commonly used by celebrities and older folks to reduce wrinkles and sun-damaged skin too.